The customer and carter can negotiate on the billing method to be used. There are two billing methods:

 - the total charges for waste removal for the billing period;

 - an itemized statement of the estimated volume or weight of the putrescible waste removed and the charge for removal of such waste;

 - an itemized statement of the estimated volume or weight, if any, of the recyclable waste removed and the charge for the removal of such waste;

 - a statement as to the method by which the estimated volume or weight was determined; and

-If the carter is payed in cash, the carter must provide the payor with a written receipt that sets forth the name and address of the carter, the license number of the carter, the date of the payment, the amount of the payment and the identity of the payor.
+If the carter is paid in cash, the carter must provide the payer with a written receipt that sets forth the name and address of the carter, the license number of the carter, the date of the payment, the amount of the payment and the identity of the payer.
 Each receipt must be signed by the carter.